cfbrevamped/CFBR-Easy-Installer/XBOX/index.md

 ---------
 ### 4) (NEW!!!)
 CFBR DLC Installation
-- IMPORTANT: If you previously installed v11 using our other DLC file, you MUST delete that one and ONLY install this one for now
+- IMPORTANT: If you previously installed v11, v12, or v13 using our other DLC file, you MUST delete that one and ONLY install this one for now
 - All users need to install this extra DLC file
 - Download the DLC file below (it will just be a long string of letters and numbers)
 - Locate the "Content" folder on your USB